 Legal Aid in Whitfield County GA

-The Indigent Project offers Legal Aid in Whitfield County GA to low and no-income residents who have experienced injury, loss, or damages in the following areas:
+The Indigent Project offers Legal Aid in Whitfield County GA to no and low-income residents who have experienced damage, injury, or loss in the following areas:

 Car Accidents, Motorcycle Accidents Big Truck Accidents: